pnp/powershell/documentation/Get-PnPContainer.md

 * SharePoint: Access to the SharePoint Tenant Administration site

-Returns one or more Containers in a SharePoint repository services application.
+Returns one or more Containers in a SharePoint Embedded application.

 ## SYNTAX